 Do not pump the brakes.
-Just hold the brake pedal down firmly and let anti-lock work for you.
-You may hear a motor or clicking noise and feel the brake pedal move a little during a stop, but this is normal.
+Just hold the brake pedal down firmly and let antilock work for you.
+You might hear a motor or clicking noise and feel the brake pedal move a little during a stop, but this is normal.